 It all began with an individual named Mayor Amschel Rothschild in the late 18th century.
-He was a merchant in the ghetto part of Frankfurt and had five sons.
+He was a merchant in the ghetto area of Frankfurt and had five sons.
 The sons’ names were Nathaniel, James, Amschel, Carl, and Salomon.
-In 1789, Mayor taught his sons about business arts.
+While raising his sons, Mayor was diligent in teaching them about business.

-To materialize the business plans, the Mayor sent four of the children to the four European capitals: Nathaniel to London, James to Paris, Carl to Naples, and Salomon to Vienna.
+To materialize his own business plans, Mayor sent four of the children to the four European capitals: Nathaniel to London, James to Paris, Carl to Naples, and Salomon to Vienna.

-After his death in 1870, his son Baron James received the estate, and after that, Baron Henri, his grandson.
+After his death in 1870, his son Baron James inherited the estate, and after that, Baron Henri, his grandson.
 In 1922, Baron Philippe de Rothschild was born.
-He was the youngest son of Baron Henri, and he took the estate over with the aim of introducing state-of-the-art technology in it.
+He was the youngest son of Baron Henri, and he took the estate over with an idea to introduce state-of-the-art technology.

-He was an art lover and was friends with some of the most famous artists, such as Georges Braque, Salvador Dali, and Pablo Picasso.
-Therefore, he wanted them to design the Mouton Rothschild label on artistic lines.
-In addition, Baron Philippe operated the Theatre Pigalle from 1924 until 1931 and created Lac aux Dames, one of the earliest talking movies, in 1934.
+In addition, Baron Philippe operated the Theatre Pigalle from 1924 to 1931.
+He even co-directed the film Lac aux Dames, one of the earliest talking movies made in France in 1932.
 In 1930, he decided to launch a vintage under a new name – Mouton Cadet.
 The name literally means the younger son of the family.

-Baron Philippe passed away in 1988, and his only child, Baroness Philippe de Rothschild, inherited the estate.
-She looked after it with her three children, Camille, Philippe, and Julien, continuing her father’s legacy.
-Today, the three children work together to keep the dynasty going.
+Baron Philippe passed away in 1988, and his only child, Baroness Philippine de Rothschild, inherited the estate.
+She looked after it with her three children, Camille, Philippe, and Julien, continuing her father’s legacy until her death.
+Today, her three children work together to keep the dynasty going.